MaximilianLichtwark/DCOND/README.md

 - Can I contribute to the development of the pull requests?
   - No!
 DCOND is a Project, which should only be programmed by our official developers!
   - Yes!
 If smaller parts of your DCOND development are overly stunning, we may offer you a job on the DCOND team and you can contribute to the project!
+- Who are the official developers of DCOND?
+  - Our Official Team:
+    - Maximilian
+  - Our Inofficial Team:
+    - Lennart